-Develop an understanding of environmental topics that are primarily geological in nature.
+Develops an understanding of environmental topics that are primarily geological in nature.
 Includes geology basics, soil resources, hydrogeology, nonrenewable mineral and energy resources, perpetual energy resources, and solid waste.
 The associated laboratories will illustrate these topics.
-Prerequisite: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: MTH 20 or equivalent placement test scores.
+Prerequisite/concurrent: WR 121.
 Audit available.

 A student will be able to collaboratively and independently: